tarwn/lessthandot-hugo/blogs/content/posts/2012-05-17-don-t-put-a-return.md

 It works now

-In general, I don&#8217;t like to use return statements to return IDs, I like to use OUTPUT parameters instead, return statements in my opinion are to be used to return a status code
+In general, I don't like to use return statements to return IDs, I like to use OUTPUT parameters instead, return statements in my opinion are to be used to return a status code

 Here is what the proc would look like with an OUTPUT parameter